JosephSilber/client-templates/readme.md

 ### Exclude Pattern

-Sometimes you may wish to exlude some files or directories from being rendered as their own templates:
+Sometimes you may wish to exclude some files or directories from being rendered as their own templates:

 ```php
 'exclude' => '_includes'